Chapter 5.46

 Based on the type of event and the event to which city services will be required, approval of special event permit applications will be made by the following authorities:

 (1) Approval by City Staff.
 Administrative approval for one-day events contained on a single site that could involve special parking arrangements and hiring of police officers for crowd control and traffic control.
-City staff shall include a representative from the police, planning, public works, parks and recreation and city clerk departments.
+City staff shall include a representative from the police, planning, public works, parks and recreation, fire, streets, sanitation, and community development director departments.

 (2) Approval by City Council.
 Multiple-day events (four days maximum) or any event involving street closures or impacts to services city-wide.
 Events lasting more than four days shall be subject to submittal of additional information as required by city staff.